stytchauth/stytch-java/DEVELOPMENT.md

 # Development

-Thanks for contributing to Stytch's Kotlin library!
+Thanks for contributing to Stytch's Java library!
 If you run into trouble, find us in [Slack].

 ## Setup